j3k0/pentapi/README.md

     cp pentobi-code/src/pentobi_gtp/pentobi-gtp pentapi/

-Generate pentapi's data file and configuration:
+Generate pentapi's initial data file and configuration:

 Linux:

     cd pentapi/
     ./reset.sh

-Others: Look what reset.sh does and do the same by hand (it's pretty simple).
+Other OS: Look what reset.sh does and do the same by hand (it's pretty simple).

 Then make sure the generated data-something.json file is writable by your webserver.